MuhtasimTanmoy/notebook/books/mastering ethereum.md

 - HD wallet seed

-A value used to generate the master private key and master chain code for an HD wallet.
+A value is used to generate the master private key and master chain code for an HD wallet.
 The wallet seed can be represented by mnemonic words, making it easier for humans to copy, back up, and restore private keys.

 Ethereum is a deterministic but practically unbounded state machine, consisting of a globally accessible singleton state and a virtual machine that applies changes to that state.

-Ethereum is an open source, globally decentral‐ ized computing infrastructure that executes programs called smart contracts.
-It uses a blockchain to synchronize and store the system’s state changes, along with a crypto‐ currency called ether to meter and constrain execution resource costs.
+Ethereum is an open-source, globally decentralized computing infrastructure that executes programs called smart contracts.
+It uses a blockchain to synchronize and store the system’s state changes, along with a crypto‐currency called ether to meter and constrain execution resource costs.

 - A peer-to-peer network connecting participants
 - A Byzantine fault–tolerant consensus algorithm for synchronization of state updates (a proof-of-work blockchain)